afnog/afnog.github.io/sse/ldap/presentation.md

   * Kerberos server and KDC for authentication.
   * LDAP backend contains all of the domain information:
     * users, client machines, and domain configuration.

-The FreeIPA Server: Unifying Services
-Figure 1.1.
-The FreeIPA Server: Unifying Services

-Other services are included to provide support for the core identity/authentication functions.
-DNS is used for machine discovery and for connecting to other clients in the domain.
-NTP is used to synchronize all domain clocks so that logging, certificates, and operations can occur as expected.
-A certificate service provides certificates for Kerberos-aware services.
-All of these additional services work together under the control of the FreeIPA server.
-The FreeIPA server also has a set of tools which are used to manage all of the FreeIPA-associated services.
-Rather than managing the LDAP server, KDC, or DNS settings individually, using different tools on local machines, FreeIPA has a single management toolset (CLI and web UI) that allows centralized and cohesive administration of the domain.
+* Other services included for support:
+  * DNS for machine discovery and finding to other domain members.
+  * NTP to synchronize all domain clocks for logging and certificates.
+  * Certificate service provides certificates for Kerberos-aware services.
+* Unified tools to manage these services (CLI and web)

 ---